What You Need to Know About Canadian EV Fleet Incentives: While They Last

 Carbon Credits: The Ongoing Revenue Opportunity

-Federal Clean Fuel Regulations (CFR) — ACTIVE
+Federal Clean Fuel Regulations (CFR): Active

 Available nationwide for fleet operators who manage their own charging infrastructure.
 Organizations submit annual credit creation reports by April 30 for the preceding compliance period.
 Credits can be sold to generate revenue that offsets fleet operating costs.

-BC Low Carbon Fuel Standard — ACTIVE
+BC Low Carbon Fuel Standard: Active

-Additional credits available for BC fleet operators on top of federal CFR, creating a stackable revenue opportunity.
+Additional credits are available for BC fleet operators on top of federal CFR, creating a stackable revenue opportunity.

 For a detailed breakdown of how carbon credits work for Canadian fleets, see Unlocking the Economics of EV Fleets with Carbon Credits.